cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/best-practices-interviewing-deaf-candidate-relying-on-interpreters.md

 ✔️ ([Brief Candidate and Interpreter on What to Expect](#brief-candidate-and-interpreter-on-what-to-expect))

-✔️ Share the information with the interpreters if arranged via an agency ([Interpreter Guide](interpreter-guide.md) and [Interview Stage Specific Guide](interview-stage-specific-guide.md)).
+✔️ Share the ([Interpreter Guide](interpreter-guide.md) and [Interview Stage Specific Guide](interview-stage-specific-guide.md)) with the interpreters if arranged via an agency.